How To Get A Job On A Cruise Ship

 • I recommend that you have your passport processed, up to date, and ready prior to even starting the cruise line application process.

 • Uniform.
-Once you are provided with an offer of employment your cruise line administrator will inform you of any uniform requirements.
-In most cases the line will provide you with your uniform, with the exception of uniform shoes.
-It will be your responsibility to purchase appropriate uniform shoes and the associated correct colours of socks, nylons etc.
+Once you are offered employment, your cruise line administrator will inform you of any uniform requirements.
+In most cases, the line will provide you with your uniform, with the exception of uniform shoes.
+You will be responsible for purchasing appropriate uniform shoes and the associated correct colors of socks, nylons, etc.

 • Additionally, for some roles, such as Cruise Activities Staff, you may be required to provide your own theme night costumes.
-Your administrator will inform you as to specifics should you require additional outfits outside of the standard issued uniform.
+Your administrator will inform you of specifics should you require additional outfits outside the standard-issued uniform.

 How To Get A Job On A Cruise Ship (Part 5)